ManideepMuddagowni/TravelloFoodie---Your-Guide-Chatbot/README.md

 # TravelloFoodie - Your Guide - Chatbot with Web Scraping and Conversational Retrieval

 ### This solution is built using completely open-source technologies

-This project implements a chatbot that retrieves answers from a specified website's content using web scraping and conversational retrieval techniques.
-It uses **LangChain** for building the conversational logic, **Chroma** for vector-based document retrieval, **FastAPI** for serving the backend, and HTML, CSS, Javascript  for creating a user-friendly front-end interface.
+---
+The TravelloFoodie - Your Guide Chatbot is a project designed to create an intelligent chatbot for retrieving information from websites using web scraping and conversational retrieval.
+It integrates several technologies to provide a seamless user experience:

+Core Functionality: The chatbot scrapes internal links and content from a user-specified website and uses conversational AI to answer queries based on the retrieved content.
+It maintains context throughout the conversation for relevant and precise responses.

+Technologies Used:

+LangChain: Powers conversational logic and retrieval-based query answering.
+Chroma: Handles vector-based document retrieval.
+FastAPI: Serves as the backend API for processing requests.
+Frontend: Built with HTML, CSS, and JavaScript for a user-friendly interface.
+ChatGroq: Provides advanced conversational capabilities using Llama-3.1.

+---

 ### Demo